 Coralie and Daniel have done their research and are now abreast of the administrative constraints they need to bear in mind for their project.
 The next thing on their list is to find out what subsidies are available to them.
 In Luxembourg, works of this type are eligible for state financial aid, subject to certain conditions.
 The couple may be able to apply for the following subsidies:

 - a renovation subsidy for works carried out for safety or health reasons, to improve living conditions or to raise the building’s energy performance.
 Ongoing maintenance and improvements do not qualify for the subsidy.

-- interest relief and/or an interest subsidy to reduce the monthly costs on a loan taken out for the purposes of financing the works.
+- an interest subsidy to reduce the monthly costs on a loan taken out for the purposes of financing the works.